Frequently Asked Questions (FAQs)

 Cosmetic Dentistry

-Cosmetic dentistry may be right for you if you're unhappy with the appearance of your smile and would like to explore options for improvement.
-Perhaps you're concerned about discoloured, chipped, misaligned or missing teeth, or you simply feel your smile doesn't reflect how you want to present yourself.
-If any aspect of your smile affects your confidence or causes you to hold back in social or professional situations, cosmetic dentistry could offer solutions worth considering.
+Cosmetic dentistry may be right for you if you're unhappy with the appearance or function of your smile and would like to explore options for improvement.
+Perhaps you're concerned about discoloured, chipped, misaligned or missing teeth.

-At Nundah General & Emergency Dental, all cosmetic dental treatments begin with a consultation—a chance to sit down, talk things through and explore what's possible.
+At Nundah General & Emergency Dental, all cosmetic dental treatments begin with a consultation.
+This entails a chance to sit down, talk things through and explore what's possible.
 This is an opportunity to discuss your concerns, goals and expectations with Dr Legin in a relaxed, no-pressure environment.
-During this appointment, options are discussed in detail and you're encouraged to ask questions to support informed decision-making.
+During this appointment, we discuss options in detail and encourage you to ask questions to support informed decision-making.
 There's no such thing as a silly question when it comes to your smile.

 The consultation also allows Dr Legin to assess your oral health, as certain conditions may need to be addressed before cosmetic work can proceed.
 Fees, treatment stages and alternatives are explained during your consultation, so you know exactly what to expect.
 We accept all major health funds and can discuss payment arrangements where relevant.